HugoCornelis/workflow-automation-engine/README.md

 - Easy to start a new project, new _targets_ and new _commands_.
-- Integration with `bash` completion allows browsing project specific _targets_, _commands_ and configuration.
+- Integration with `bash` completion allows browsing project specific _targets_, project specific _commands_ and project specific _configuration_.
 - Integration with `grc` for project specific _keyword highlighting_.
 - Support for different _roles_ that allows remote execution, in a Docker container or a `tmux` session.

 ## Starting a new project

-Starting a new workflow project consists of these steps:
+Starting a new workflow project with name *abcd* consists of these
+steps:

 1. `workflow builtin start_project abcd`